ALSETLab/iTesla7BusModel_PSSE2Modelica/README.md

 # iTesla 7-Bus PSS/E Models
-## Power flow and dynamic models of the iTesla 7-Bus for the initialization of the OpenIPSL Modelica Dyanmic Model
+## Power flow and dynamic models of the iTesla 7-Bus for the initialization of the OpenIPSL Modelica Dynamic Model

 ## What's in here?
 This repository provides: